 Update On Smog Policy

 The draft contained provisions such as the expansion of the monitoring system and the enforcement of the Pollution Charge Rules of 2001 along with other pertinent environmental laws.
-In addition, the policy proposed the upgrade of the central laboratory and checks and balance that would be introduced in collaboration with the Lahore Chamber of Commerce & Industries on industrial units emitting greenhouse gas emissions.
+In addition, the policy proposed the upgrade of the central laboratory and checks and balance that would be introduced in collaboration with the Lahore Chamber of Commerce & Industry on industrial units emitting greenhouse gas emissions.

 Campaigns to increase awareness on all media forums regarding protective measures would be launched and such awareness campaigns would also be conducted in educational institutions where children are likely to suffer from the issue at hand.